 It is worth mentioning that we group an average of 130 direct families and 600 indirect families, which actively participate in marketing, technical assistance, consulting and others.

-Do you have experience in business administration, strategic planning or organizational development?
+Do you have experience in fundraising, business administration, strategic planning or organizational development?
 Then this position is for you!
-We are looking for a Collection Advisor to achieve a better contribution in support of the communities where we are developing our lines of work.
+We are looking for a Fundraising Advisor to achieve a better contribution in support of the communities where we are developing our lines of work.
 As a chosen volunteer, you will contribute to the collection and mobilization of resources.

 As a volunteer, you will:

 Review diagnoses and available information.- Review the methodology, tools and other resources developed

 Prepare a work plan to develop strategic plans including area-specific action plans, if necessary